agarnung/ABAsic-music-player/README.md

 # Usage

-Just download the installer [form here](https://github.com/agarnung/ABAsic-music-player/releases/download/v1.0.0/ABAsicMusicPlayerSetup.exe) and run it.
+- Just download the installer [form here](https://github.com/agarnung/ABAsic-music-player/releases/download/v1.0.0/ABAsicMusicPlayerSetup.exe) and run it!

+> [!NOTE]
+> When the installation is complete, you will see a popup saying:
+>
+> "Installation Complete.
+The app has been successfully installed!
+>
+> Shortcuts have been created on the desktop and start menu.
+>
+> You can delete the file `ABAsicMusicPlayerSetup.exe`."

+> [!IMPORTANT]
-If you want to add different wallpapers, go to `C:\Users\Alejandro\AppData\Local\abasic-music-player\app-1.0.0\resources\wallpapers` (or a similar path) and add the ones you want.
-That's it!
+> If you want to add different wallpapers, go to `C:\Users\<User>\AppData\Local\abasic-music-player\app-1.0.0\resources\wallpapers` (or a similar path) and just add the ones you want.
 You can use any common image format and size.

 ---